Who are the Curbar Primary School Governors?

 Kelly Scott, Chair of Standards and Curriculum

 My career was as a solicitor and administrator in local government and the Peak National Park.
 I responded to a request for volunteers to be school governors and was governor of another school before moving on to Curbar in 2015.
 I have lived in Calver for 38 years and am also involved in community transport, Matlock Music, Derbyshire Wildlife Trust, Calver Weir and the local history group.
-I am on the Standards and Curriculum Committee and have special responsibility for Safeguarding and Anti Bullying.
+I am chair of the Resource Management Committee and have special responsibility for Safeguarding and Anti Bullying.

 I am the Headteacher at Curbar Primary School.
 I joined the school in September 2015 having previously worked in Sheffield as an acting head and deputy head teacher at Mosborough Primary School.
 Before this, I spent time teaching in other schools in Sheffield, Liverpool and the Wirral.
 I moved to Sheffield permanently in 2001 having previously attended the University in the mid 90’s.
 As the Headteacher, I am a member of all the committees.
 In September 2020, I joined Longstone CE (VA) Primary School as their Acting Executive Headteacher until the end of August 2025.

 My working life started in the electrochemical industry, I made a career change in my 30s to work in IT, working for Royal Mail as a project Manager, transferred by Royal Mail to Chesterfield in 2000 and then joined CSC.
 While working for CSC I acted as a Young Business Advisor supporting a disabled group based at Chesterfield College.
 Since taking early retirement and moving to Froggatt a few years ago, I have become involved in a number of community activities in various roles.
 As a governor I am on the Resource Management Committee.